mozilla/addons-release-tests/README.md

 them in the future, it would be a good idea to create a fork of this repository first, and then clone that.
 GitHub also has great instructions for [forking a repository][git-fork].

+Install the dependencies listed in `requirements.txt`:
+  - navigate to the project root directory and run `pip install -r requirements.txt`

 ### Running tests in the foreground
 These tests are meant to be run against the [AMO staging][stage] environment.
 We use [pytest][pytest] as our test runner.